frasertweedale/blog-fp/posts/2023-10-10-education-fund-modelling.md

 :::

-Then we can apply the inflation to our uninflated costs by year.
+Then we can apply the inflation to our uninflated costs, year by year.
 One thing I did not yet mention is that the fees above are nearly a year old and will be going up soon, so we'll use [`drop`][haddock-drop] to "shift left" the inflation figures by one year.
 Once more we use `zipWith` for a very neat expression: